 - FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
-TOP-001-2, Requirement R4 is a new requirement, so there are no comparable requirements in other standards with which to compare VRFs. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
+TOP-001-2, Requirement R4 is comparable to approved TOP-001-1, Requirement R6 which was assigned a new requirement, High VRF so there are no comparable requirements in other is consistency among standards with which to compare VRFs.

+- FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
 Failure to render emergency assistance could lead to bulk power system instability, separation or cascading failures.
 Thus, this requirement meets the criteria for a High VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-001-2, Requirement R4 has only one objective, therefore only one VRF was assigned.

 - FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
-There is a similar requirement (Requirement R1) in proposed IRO-014-2 that is assigned a Medium VRF.
-The requirements are viewed as similar since they both refer to the coordination of activities with other reliability entities: TOP-001-2 for Transmission Operators and IRO-014-2 for Reliability Coordinators.
+There is a similar requirement (Requirement R1) in proposed IRO-014-2015-1 that is assigned a Medium VRF.
+The requirements are viewed as similar since they both refer to the coordination of activities with other reliability entities: TOP-001-2 for Transmission Operators and IRO-014-2015-1 for Reliability Coordinators.
 The assignment of the Medium VRF was made based on the premise that failure to coordinate activities, by itself, would not directly cause or contribute to bulk power system instability, separation, or a cascading sequence of failures.
 For a requirement to be assigned a "High" VRF there should be the expectation that failure to meet the required performance "will" result in instability, separation, or cascading failures.
 This is not the case when an applicable entity fails to coordinate activities.
 While the SDT agrees that, under some circumstances, it is possible that a failure to coordinate activities may put the applicable entity in a position where it is not as prepared as it should be to address the potential situation, the failure to coordinate would not, by itself, result in instability, separation, or cascading failures.
-If the applicable entity failed to coordinate activities, it would still be expected to handle the situation if it occurred.
+If the applicable entity failed to coordinate activities, it would still be expected to handle the situation if it occurred. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
+Failure to coordinate activities could directly affect the electrical state or the capability of the bulk power system.
+However, violation of this requirement is unlikely to lead to bulk power system instability, separation, or cascading failures.
+The applicable entities are always responsible for maintaining the reliability of the bulk power system regardless of the situation.
+Thus, this requirement meets NERC's criteria for a Medium VRF.
+Failure to coordinate activities will not, by itself, lead to instability, separation, or cascading failures. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
+TOP-001-2, Requirement R5 contains only one objective.
+Therefore only one VRF was assigned.